In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Introduction

 Beyond sim-to-real transfer, other learning-based strategies have been explored for dexterous manipulation.
 Imitation learning \cite{lin2024learningvisuotactileskillsmultifingered, li2024okamiteachinghumanoidrobots} and foundation models \cite{zhang2025adaptivearticulatedobjectmanipulation} leverage human demonstrations to guide policy training.
-Demonstration data are often collected via teleoperation with dexterous hands, sometimes enhanced with haptic feedback \cite{lin2025typetelereleasingdexterityteleoperation, xu2025dexumiusinghumanhand, li2025developmentschallengesdexterousembodied}.
+Demonstration data are often collected via teleoperation with dexterous hands, sometimes enhanced with haptic feedback \cite{lin2025typetelereleasingdexterityteleoperation}.
 While effective, these approaches face limited scalability due to the high cost and time required for demonstration collection.
 Another direction is hierarchical policy learning and task planning \cite{5980391, Barto2003RecentAI}, which decomposes complex skills into structured sub-tasks.
 However, when low-level skills fail to provide accurate or robust feedback, minor execution errors cascade upward, ultimately degrading the performance of higher-level plans.
+These limitations become particularly pronounced in articulated, contact-rich settings, where precise force regulation and internal joint coordination are critical.